-The leaves of the African nutmeg (ehu seeds) contain essential oil that comprises of α-pinene, β-caryophyllene and α-humulene.
+The leaves of the African nutmeg (ehu seeds) contain an essential oil that comprises of α-pinene, β-caryophyllene and α-humulene.
 Moreover, the essential oil of the African nutmeg is made up of fundamental compounds such as pinene, α-phellandrene, limonene, α-pinene and myrcene.

-Ehu seeds act as a stimulant thus can be ground and used to prepare soup that helps to relieve constipation.
+Constipation Relief Ehu seeds act as a stimulant thus can be ground and used to prepare soup that helps to relieve constipation.
 Ehu seeds can also be used for treating stomach ache.

 The stem bark of African nutmeg (ehu seeds) can be used for treating hemorrhoids.